bbalakriz/fire-saver-ml-app/README.md

 2. Create a new Service Account for the Kafka instance
 3. Add the permissions for the Kafka instance to allow the service account for both consumption and production of messages as shown below.
 ![image](https://user-images.githubusercontent.com/37283315/199456832-90b1b9a9-db42-45c7-8e59-5f4807fb65e6.png)
+4. Note down the CLIENT_ID and CLIENT_SECRET

 ### 4. Deploy event-consumer-app

-Edit `fai-event-consumer.yaml` and set the point the value for the environment variable `KAFKA_BOOTSTRAP_SERVERS` to the Kafka instance created in step 3.
+Edit `fai-event-consumer.yaml` and set the point the value for the environment variables a.) `KAFKA_BOOTSTRAP_SERVERS` to the Kafka instance created in step 3. b.) `CLIENT_ID` and `CLIENT_SECRET` to the values for the Kafka instance created in step 3.

 ```
 oc apply -f deployment/fai-event-consumer.yaml